wolfpup-software/gateway/README.md

 ## abstract

-A reverse-proxy written in rust using [tokio](https://tokio.rs/) and [hyper](https://hyper.rs/).
+A gateway / reverse-proxy written in rust using [tokio](https://tokio.rs/) and [hyper](https://hyper.rs/).

 ## Create a config